Northern fisheries centre

-Direct access to the ocean through Cairns Harbour is available from the Trinity Inlet jetty located within NFC precinct, with an onsite boat ramp access and wharf.
+Direct access to the ocean through Cairns Harbour is available from the Trinity Inlet jetty located within the Northern Fisheries Centre precinct, with an onsite boat ramp access and wharf.

 - Fisheries monitoring